FIWARE/tutorials.Step-by-Step/docs/securing-access.md

 ## Client Credentials Grant

-The final grant flow does not need a user.
+The final grant flow  - the [Client Credentials](https://tools.ietf.org/html/rfc6749#section-1.3.4) grant, does not need a user.
 It is sometimes necessary for an application to identify itself so that the application (rather than the user) is granted access to resources.
 There are no resources secured in such a manner within this tutorial, but the flow has been included for completeness.